secana/CakeApp/Readme.md

 | Push-Container | Pushes the two container tags (version and latest) into a Docker registry which you have to specify. | Build-Container |
 | Default | The same as *Test*.
 If no target is given, this one is used. | Clean, Build |

+## Build the project
+To build a usable NuGet package from the template source run:
+`nuget pack -NoDefaultExcludes .\CakeApp.1.1.0.nuspec` from a Windows machine.